Objectives and Key Results (OKR) – The Complete Guide

 The OKR process is simple

-The OKR method itself is easy to understand so that several OKR plannings per year are easily possible without being too distracting.
-However, setting up the OKRs is a very difficult exercise, as only the really essential goals have to be picked out of all possible ones during the planning process and formulated accordingly.
+The OKR method itself is easy to understand, so several OKR plannings per year are possible without being too distracting.
+However, setting up the OKRs is a very difficult task, since out of all the possible goals, only the truly essential ones have to be picked out during the planning processes and formulated accordingly.

 OKRs are set top-down and bottom-up

-OKRs do not have to be completed with 100%
+OKRs do not have to be achieved 100%

 Google and many others set OKRs as so-called “stretch goals”, i.e. ambitious goals that are supposed to lead to getting out of the mindset to become 10% better but instead aim to be 10 times as good as before.
 The new 10X Mindset often leads to completely new approaches.
 This practice has shown that it is no longer important to reach 100% because even with 70% you can achieve amazing results with ambitious goals.